NITKRacing-Electric/VCU/README.md

 b: Accelerometer\
 c: LV Voltage and current seperated by space\
 d: HV Cell Broadcast\
-e: HV Temperature "String" with meta data of cell number(mux) and data temperature seperated by spaces\
+TEMP MODULE e: HV Temperature "String" with meta data of cell number(mux) and data temperature seperated by spaces\
 #### f1: LV Temperatures1 "String" with meta data of cell number(mux) and data temperature seperated by spaces 8
 #### f2: LV Temperatures2 "String" with meta data of cell number(mux) and data temperature seperated by spaces 3+1
 g: Fault codes seperated by spaces or passed as an array\